wmorgan/dcos-docs/1.7/usage/storage/persistent-volume.md

 # Potential Pitfalls

 Be aware of the following issues and limitations when using stateful applications in Marathon that make use of dynamic resevations and persistent volumes.

-## Static Reservations

-Dynamic reservations can only be created for unreserved resources.
-If you specify an agent's resources to be reserved for a role via the Mesos `--resources` or `--default_role` flag, these resources cannot be used for dynamic reservations.
-In addition, if Marathon is started with the `--default_accepted_resource_roles` flag specifying a value that does not contain `*`, your application definition should explicitly specify `"acceptedResourceRoles": ["*"]` in order to allow usage and reservation of unreserved cluster resources.

 ## Resource requirements